OceaneCsn/Benchmarking_DIANE/README.md

 This analysis is carried out on two datasets :

--   A. thaliana's response to heat, salinity and mannitoal stress, validated on the connecTF database.
+-   A. thaliana's response to heat, salinity and mannitol stress, validated on the connecTF database.

 -   E. coli's response to norfloaxacin in time, validated on the RegulonDB database.